How Long Do Cast Iron Pipes Last?

 Trenchless pipe lining (Cured-In-Place Pipe or CIPP) involves inserting a resin-saturated liner into the existing pipe and curing it in place, creating a smooth new pipe within the old one.
 It's less invasive but only works when the existing pipe still has enough structural integrity to support the liner.

 Pipe bursting threads a new pipe through the old one while simultaneously fracturing the cast iron outward.
 This is ideal for complete replacement without open trenching.
-For a deeper look at costs, check out this sewer line replacement cost guide, or explore trenchless sewer repair options in detail.
+Trenchless methods typically save homeowners 30% to 50% on total project cost once you factor in avoided landscaping, driveway, and hardscape restoration.
+For a deeper look at costs, check out our sewer line replacement cost guide, or explore trenchless sewer repair options in detail.

 Best Replacement Materials & Insurance Coverage